nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ
 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TaskManager folder.
+**A**: Install the app in the other computer and replace the new data file it creates with the file that contains the data of your previous TaskManager folder.
+Default: data/taskmanager.xml

 ## Command Summary
 Command | Format